 ~ Neil Patel, Co-founder of KISSmetrics Crazy Egg

-When it comes to blogging, quantity IS important, but quality is absolutely crucial.
-Firstly, it provides real value to your readers, and secondly, it helps your website get noticed by search engines.
+When it comes to blogging, quantity IS important, but the quality is absolutely crucial.
+Firstly, it provides real value to your readers and helps your website get noticed by search engines.

 “Quality” is an overused-but-vague buzzword, it is what establishes the value of your blog, drives the marketing performance of that blog, and ultimately, promotes your business or service.

 Even if you don’t know exactly what quality content is, you definitely already recognize what it is not.